HL7/fhir-saner/input/pagecontent/phrase_book.md

    room in Location.type.

-When testing for death during an encounter using date of death (numbers 3 and 4 above), take care to verify that death occured during the encounter (i.e., date of death is >= Encounter.period.start and <= Encounter.period.end).
+When testing for death during an encounter using date of death (numbers 3 and 4 above), take care to verify that death occurred during the encounter (i.e., date of death is >= Encounter.period.start and <= Encounter.period.end).

 <table border='1' cellspacing='0'>
   <caption>Locating Deaths via the Encounter resource</caption>